hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 # depending on your system, alternatively: sudo GNOSISVPN_CONFIG_PATH=./config.toml ./gnosis-vpn-x86_64-darwin`
 ```

-3. Because of macOS security settings, you may see a message that says “macOS cannot verify that this app is free from malware.”
+3. Because of macOS security settings, you will see a message that says binary file “cannot be opened because the developer cannot be verified”.
-   Click "Cancel", then open System Settings → Privacy & Security, scroll down to Security, and find the blocked binary.
+   Click "Cancel" or "Done", then open System Settings → Privacy & Security, scroll down to Security, and find the blocked binary file.
 Click "Allow Anyway".

-4. In your terminal, run the command to start the binary again.
+4. In your terminal, run the command to start the binary file again.
 MacOS will prompt you one more time to confirm if you want to open it.
-Click "Open".
+Click "Open" or "Open anyway".

 If you see immediate errors on startup it is most likely due to errors in your configuration settings.
-The binary should tell you which setting parameter might be wrong.
+The binary file should tell you which setting parameter might be wrong.

 ### 10. Edit the newly created WireGuard tunnel [MacOS]